fatarick/reallyStupidNote/README.md

 # reallyStupidNote
 note script.
-Save function improved by chatgpt, because i can't get it
+Save function improved by chatgpt, because i can't get it.

+works simple
+you write
+you press ctrl+s to save
+it asks you to write file name and it creates the file and then it writes the text to the file.